improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 - LinesRead metric is not populated for YAML (remains 0).

 **General**:
-- `IReaderErrorSink.Report` exceptions are not caught; a sink failure can terminate the read.
 - `CompletedUtc` remains `null` if the read terminates early due to Stop, Throw, cancellation, or an unhandled exception.
 - Simple overloads (CSV/JSON/YAML) implicitly set `ErrorAction = Skip` when an `onError` delegate is supplied; you cannot override `ErrorAction` or attach a custom sink through those overloads.
 - DelegatingErrorSink wraps all reported errors in a new InvalidDataException (original stack / type discarded).
 Use options + custom sink to retain richer context.